Saturday, October 11, 2008

 My sister, Peggy, decided that we should go huckleberry picking on this trip as we usually do when I come out.
 Thing is, I usually come out in August when huckleberries are in season.
 October is a little late.
 The huckleberry fields we frequent are around Mt.
 Adams and Mt.
 St. Helens so we figured if we were going to find any we'd have to go higher.

-Most of our travel from here, Gladstone, near Portland, involves travel to some degree up the Columbia Gorge -Today was no different.
-That's Beacon Rock in the far distance.
+Most of our travel from here, Gladstone, near Portland, involves travel to some degree up the Columbia Gorge -

 We decided to first look at our usual picking grounds, just in case.
-This involved driving by the Carson Fish Hatcherythat I helped build in my youth.
-I used to wheel concrete buggies along plank catwalks to pour the retaining ponds.
-Hard work, and I was pretty slight in those days.
+This involved driving by the Carson Fish Hatchery

 We decided we needed to head for the high country so we got out our Forest map and GPS unit and set off.
-We did get pretty high and found these fields -and this is what we were looking for -
+We did get pretty high and found these fields -

 On our way back down we had another great view of Mt.
 Hood -